se9fault/LeetCode-400/01-Array/README.md

 ## Interval

+Recheck 252 & Non-Overlapping Intervals! sort intervals by either start or end should be okay with all problems

 - [x] [056](056_Merge_Intervals.cpp) [Merge Intervals](https://leetcode.com/problems/merge-intervals/description/)

     Sort the intervals by start time, and merge two adjacent intervals if they overlap.